oussamakami/gamepad/README.md

             - [X] Show a **section** based on the URL path
                 - [X] Execute the custom on-load function (if specified) before displaying the section
                 - [X] Display the error page if the on-load function fails
-                - [ ] Clear userdata and redirect to / if the on-load function returns a 401 error response
+                - [X] Clear loginStatus and redirect to / if the on-load function returns a 401 error response
             - [X] Hide **all sections** (both auth and dashboard sections)
             - [X] Show the **error page section** dynamically with an error code and message
             - [X] Hide the **error page section**